Space Travel Achievements: Solar Sails Fly by Sun Power

 He also wrote about a practical solar sail in 1963.

-A planned 2017 launch of Sunjammer by NASA may not proceed, but the Planetary Society launched its privately funded solar sail via LightSail, a craft taken into low Earth orbit along with US Air Force X-37B robot space plane in May 2015.
+A planned 2017 launch of Sunjammer by NASA was cancelled, but the Planetary Society launched its privately funded solar sail via LightSail, a craft taken into low Earth orbit along with a U.S. Air Force X-37B robot space plane in May 2015.
 Japan launched a solar sail back in 2010.

 Science Fiction and Science Speculation About Solar Sails